Does car insurance cover flooding damage?

 How does gap insurance help in case of flood damage?

 If you’re financing your car, gap insurance could potentially help you in case of flood damage.
-If your car’s current value is less than what you owe to your lender, you may be held liable for the difference.
+If your car’s current value is less than what you owe to your lender, you may be responsible for paying the difference.
 Gap coverage could help pay off the loan if your vehicle is declared totaled after a flood.
 If the claim is approved, it would pay the difference between the actual value of the car and the amount owed on it, excluding the deductible.

 How does rental car reimbursement coverage help after flood damage?

-Rental car reimbursement coverage, which is often offered as an endorsement to your car insurance policy, helps pay for rental car costs when your vehicle is in the shop for repairs.
-In cases of severe weather, damage may be widespread within a community.
-That means many cars may need repairs, and it may take longer than usual for your vehicle to be serviced.
+Rental car reimbursement coverage, which is often offered as an endorsement on your car insurance policy, helps pay for rental car costs when your vehicle is in the shop for repairs.
 Having this coverage may be beneficial if you need transportation in the interim.
-Keep in mind that, like with any insurance, rental car reimbursement has limits; in this case, both in how much you can spend on the rental and how long the insurance company will help cover your rental.

 What happens if your car is destroyed in a flood?

-Some insurance companies will attempt to work out a repair solution before declaring the vehicle totaled.
-However, it is important to understand the many other problems flooding can cause in cars that may not appear initially.
+Some car insurance companies will attempt to work out a repair solution before declaring the vehicle totaled.
+However, it is important to understand the many other problems flooding can cause for cars that may not appear initially.
 Insurance experts usually recommend speaking with your carrier about how this type of damage will be handled should it occur down the line.

 How hard is it to repair a flood-damaged car?